ivandax/tree/README.md

 Some comments:

- - My experience is mainly with React.
-The building of this demo relied heavily on the assistance of chat GPT.
+ - The building of this demo relied heavily on the assistance of chat GPT.
+ - The PHP file is added on this repo root folder.
+What is requested is a simple server that would read from the DB and return the data.

 It should look like this: